Land of Uz: Other interpretations

-Some scholars hold that Uz is a fictional place to serve the story of Job, rather than a physical land.
+Some scholars hold that Uz is a fictional place, invented to serve as a setting for the story of Job, rather than a physical land.
 The word Uz in Hebrew means "counsel" or "advice", which here suggests that this story takes place in the "Land of Counsel".
 This fits the story, as the remainder of the book is a story about a man named Job who wrestles with his suffering, and is counseled by several men, and ultimately God.

 A similar conjecture is that if Uz was a physical place, it may have been chosen as the setting for the story due to the meaning of its name.

-In popular culture

-In 20th-century Israel, when The Wizard of Oz was translated to Hebrew, the translator of the film's subtitles chose to use Land of Uz for the book's Land of Oz.
-In addition, Avraham Shlonsky's musical adaptation of the Brothers Grimm fairytale Rumpelstiltskin, in addition to naming the titular character Uz-li-Guz-li, is explicitly stated to be set in the Land of Uz.
-Thus, to modern Hebrew readers, "Land of Uz" assumed a new layer of meanings unrelated to its Biblical ones.